-The Podiatry Clinic at UConn Health treats over 1,000 patients every year for ailments of the foot, ankle, and leg and is an integral part of the dermatology services offered at UConn.
-Diabetic foot care and general preventative care services are emphasized in the clinic while special procedures including nail and skin reconstruction are also available.
+The podiatrists at UConn Health treat over 1,000 patients every year for ailments of the foot, ankle, and leg and is part of the dermatology department at UConn Health.
+Diabetic foot care and general preventative care services are emphasized in the clinic, and special procedures including nail and skin reconstruction are also available.

 We offer care for children with ingrown nails, warts, and other ailments and for adults with structural foot problems such as plantar fasciitis, corns, and bunions.
 Aging patients receive optimized care for diabetic, vascular, and neurologic foot problems and are followed closely to prevent the development of complications.